ds-ashanmugavel/traceability-foss/docs/arc42.md

 ## Structure

-Trace-X is divided into two components: frontend and backend.
+Trace-X is divided into two components: Frontend and backend.
 It roughly can be broken down into the following parts:

 * Asset controllers to get asset information
 * Dashboard controller to get dashboard related summed up information
-* Registry controller to fetch assets from the digital twin registry
+* Registry controller to fetch assets from the Digital Twin Registry
 * Notification controller to get notification information and create EDC notification offers
 * Submodel controller for providing asset data functionality
 * Import controller for importing Trace-X data for data provisioning